Docker executor

 Do not use this policy:

-• For shared runners where different users that use the runner may have access to private images.
+• For instance runners where different users that use the runner may have access to private images.
 For more information about security issues, see Usage of private Docker images with if-not-present pull policy.

 • If jobs are frequently updated and must be run in the most recent image version.
 This may result in a network load reduction that outweighs the value of frequent deletion of local images.